WebberTiwari1/MovieSpy./README.md

 # MovieSpy.
 This is Movie Searching Platform where you can search and get Information about any movie.
-It is based on Omdb Api
+It is based on Omdb Api.